 The network layer is responsible for the creation of a homogenous network by helping to overcome these problems.
 At this layer, a header is added to a packet, which includes the source and destination addresses(logical addresses).

 These are not the same as the physical addresses between each pair of adjacent nodes at the data link layer.
-If we want to send a packet from A to D(Fig1), addresses of nodes A and D ( i,e ADDL(A) and ADDL(D)) are these logical addresses…
+If we want to send a packet from A to D(Fig1), the addresses of nodes A and D ( i,e ADDL(A) and ADDL(D)) are these logical addresses…

 Which are added to the actual data to form a data unit at the network layer(Dn).
 These addresses, and in fact the whole of Dn remains unchanged throughout the journey of the packet from A to F to G to D.

-Only the physical addresses of the adjacent nodes keep getting added and removed, as the packet travels from A to F to G To D. Finally, at node D, after verifying the addresses, ADDL(A) and ADDL(D) is removed and the actual data is recovered and sent to the transport layer at node D, as shown in fig2(a,b).
+Only the physical addresses of the adjacent nodes keep getting added and removed, as the packet travels from A to F to G To D. Finally, at node D, after verifying the addresses, ADDL(A) and ADDL(D) are removed and the actual data is recovered and sent to the transport layer at node D, as shown in fig2(a,b).

 Using this blog post(Need Of Network Layer In Computer Network) we have gone through What is the network layer in computer networks?
 What is the function of the network?
 Why do we need routing in a network? network layer functions, network layer in computer networks notes, network layer protocols, duties of the network layer in computer networks.

 In the case of any queries, you can write to us at [email protected] we will get back to you ASAP.